dxw/playbook/guides/plugin-updates.md

 # Plugin updates

-Plugin updates are checked and comitted automatically, but tested and deployed by developers.
+Plugin updates are checked and committed automatically, but tested and deployed by developers.
 When there's one for you to do, you'll get a ticket.

 ## Process